Simplicius, Faustinus and Beatrix

-Saints Simplicius, Faustinus and Beatrix (or Beatrice, Viatrix) were siblings martyred in Rome during the Diocletian persecution (302 or 303).
+Saints Simplicius, Faustinus and Beatrix (or Beatrice, Viatrix) were siblings martyred in Rome during the Diocletianic Persecution (302 or 303).

 Legend

 The legend about them is that the brothers Simplicius and Faustinus were cruelly tortured on account of their Christian faith, beaten with clubs, and finally beheaded; their bodies were thrown into the Tiber (according to another version a stone was tied to them and they were drowned).
 Their sister Beatrix had the bodies drawn out of the water and buried.
 Beatrix is thought to be a manuscript corruption of the name "Viatrix".

 Then for seven months she lived with a pious woman named Lucina and together they secretly helped persecuted Christians.
 Finally she was discovered and arrested.
 Her accuser was Lucretius, a neighboring kinsman, who desired to obtain possession of her lands.
 She asserted before the judge that she would never sacrifice to demons, because she was a Christian.
 As punishment, she was strangled in prison.
 Her friend Lucina buried her with her brothers in the cemetery ad Ursum Pileatum on the Via Portuensis.

 Divine punishment soon overtook the accuser Lucretius, who at a feast was mocking the folly of the martyrs.
 A small child cried out, "Thou hast committed murder and hast taken unjust possession of land.
 Thou art a slave of the devil."
 And the devil at once took possession of him and tortured him for three hours, eventually throwing him into a bottomless pit.
 The terror of those present was so great that they became Christians.
 This is the story of the legend.
 Trustworthy Acts concerning the history of the two brothers and sister are no longer in existence.